goto/firehose/docs/docs/concepts/filters.md

 - The JSON Schema validator performs a validation on the JSON message against the filter rules specified in the JSON Schema string provided in the environment variable`FILTER_JSON_SCHEMA.`
 - If there are any validation errors, then that key/message is filtered out and the validation errors are logged to the firehoseInstrumentation in debug mode.
 - If all validation checks pass, then the key/message is added to the ArrayList of filtered messages and returned by the JsonFilter.

+## Timestamp-based Filtering

+Timestamp-based filtering allows you to filter messages based on their timestamp value, keeping only messages whose timestamps fall within a configurable window relative to the current time.
+This is useful for filtering out stale messages or messages with future timestamps that may be invalid.

+Timestamp filtering is particularly helpful when:
+- You want to ignore historical data during reprocessing
+- You need to filter out messages with unreasonably old or future timestamps
+- You're building a real-time processing system that only needs recent data

+### How Timestamp Filters Work

+The filtering process works as follows:

+1. Firehose Consumer creates a Filter object and initializes it with values from the environment variables for timestamp field name, past window, and future window.
+2. For each message, the specified Protobuf schema is used to deserialize the key or message (as specified by `FILTER_DATA_SOURCE`).
+3. The timestamp field specified by `FILTER_TIMESTAMP_PROTO_FIELD_NAME` is extracted from the message.
+4. The current time is determined and the acceptable time window is calculated.
+5. Messages are kept only if their timestamp is:
+   - Not older than (current_time - `FILTER_TIMESTAMP_PAST_WINDOW_SECONDS`) seconds
+   - Not newer than (current_time + `FILTER_TIMESTAMP_FUTURE_WINDOW_SECONDS`) seconds
+6. Messages with timestamps outside this window are filtered out.

+Timestamp filters support various timestamp formats:
+- Long/Integer values representing epoch seconds
+- Date objects
+- String values that can be parsed as epoch seconds or ISO8601 timestamp strings
+- Google Protobuf Timestamp messages

+Messages with invalid timestamp formats or missing timestamp fields will be filtered out, and appropriate errors will be logged.

 ## Why Use Filters